Marker Logo

 Erected by Gloucester City Council.

 Topics.
-This historical marker is listed in these topic lists: ArchitectureChurches & Religion.
+This historical marker is listed in these topic lists: ArchitectureReligion & Religious Structures.

 Location.
 51° 52.169′ N, 2° 14.861′ W. Marker is in Gloucester, England, in Gloucestershire.
-Marker is on Archdeacon Street, on the left when traveling east.
+It is on Archdeacon Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Gloucester, England GL1 2QS, United Kingdom.
 Touch for directions.

 St Oswald's Anglo Saxon Minster and Medieval Priory Marker image.
 Click for full size.

-Photographed By Ray Gurganus, August 2, 2019
+Photographed by Ray Gurganus, August 2, 2019

 2. St Oswald's Anglo Saxon Minster and Medieval Priory Marker